aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/barcode-generation-and-recognition-tutorial/_index.md

 1. Click on the **Java Build Path** item and choose the Libraries tab.
 1. Click **Add external Jars**.
 1. In the open file dialog, locate Aspose.BarCode.jar and Servlet-api.jar.
-They are available at the lib directory of the download package of Aspose.BarCode for Java.
+They are available in the lib directory of the download package of Aspose.BarCode for Java.

    **Adding references**